Skip to main content

 • Since the top bar displays the selection, a user can select multiple rows in only one grid at a time.

-• Multi-select is not possible in Edit mode.
+• Multi-select is only possible in Edit mode when auto-save is enabled.

 • If a task has a Popup for each row setting, this popup will be displayed for all selected rows.
 It is not possible to abort this flow.
 See Create a task.